sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

 values of our chooser widgets, and their labels, while the ``chooserOptions`` list will hold  the possible values that our choosers can take.
 On lines 9 to 29 we populate these lists for our frequency discrimination experiment.
-From line 31 to line 36 we insert in the dictionary the ``field``, ``fieldLabel``, ``chooser``, ``chooserLabel`` and ``chooserOptions`` lists that we previously creaetd and populated.
+From line 31 to line 36 we insert in a dictionary the ``field``, ``fieldLabel``, ``chooser``, ``chooserLabel`` and ``chooserOptions`` lists that we previously creaetd and populated.
+Finally, on line 38, the function returns this dictionary.

 The ``doTrial_`` function